 We’re continually surprised at just how huge (and financially friendly) ASOS’ inventory is, so if you don’t know where to start, we’d suggest having a look at the e-tailer’s ever-evolving jeans edit.
 In typical ASOS fashion, there’s no style missing; if you can see a blind spot, we’ll eat our raw denim jeans.

 Yes, we appreciate a strategically placed zip and a perfect enzyme wash as much as the next denimhead, but first and foremost we’re always on the lookout for jeans made from tougher stuff.
 In keeping with its reputation for producing durable, functional clothing, Carhartt’s collection of robust jeans is our first port of call for styles that will stand up to some rough and tumble.

 Style-conscious but cash-strapped?
 New Look’s got your legs covered with its denim range, which ticks off pretty much every taste, fit and colour.
 So whether you’re looking to rock pared-back or pumped-up jeans, you’ll still have enough change to stick in your five pockets.

-Recognising the fact that denim is the workhorse of any modern wardrobe, Swedish brand Dr. Denim set out to create jeans that are designed to be lived in.
+Recognizing the fact that denim is the workhorse of any modern wardrobe, the international brand Urban Outfitters set out to create jeans that are designed to be lived in through their in-house denim label BDG.
 The result is solid all-rounder styles that will quietly upgrade your everyday looks without requiring half a month’s rent upfront.